MohiuddinSumon/timetab/READme.md

 pip install -r requirements.txt
 ```

 3. Download the `credentials.json` file from the Google Developer Console and place it in the same directory as the script.
+Be sure to select Desktop client.

 ## Usage